A. Sutherland - AncientPages.com - Triskelion is a mysterious ancient symbol that has never been explained.

 Traditional Asian versions of the triskelion include the Japanese Mitsudomoe, the Tibetan Buddhist Gankyil, and the Korean Sam Taegeuk.

-The tomoe - emblem history in Japan - was also found among the Ainu people and it is similar to western Asian figure of triskelion.
+The tomoe - emblem history in Japan - was also found among the Ainu people and it is similar to the western Asian figure of the triskelion.

 Modern Depictions Of Triskelion